apache/pekko/docs/src/main/paradox/typed/persistence.md

 ---
-project.description: Event Sourcing with Pekko Persistence enables actors to persist your events for recovery on failure or when migrated within a cluster.
+project.description: Event Sourcing with Apache Pekko Persistence enables actors to persist your events for recovery on failure or when migrated within a cluster.
 ---
 # Event Sourcing